OliverHeffernan/DataFlow/README.md

 You can also use arrow keys to move around.
 If you are typing anything in either the command line, or the formula bar, you can still use the arrow keys to move across your command or formula, but if you are not, the arrow keys will be used to move the selection cursor.
 Arrow key movement ignores amount commands, i.e. you can't press 5 then the right arrow key to move right five times.

+### Motions within formula bar `[` `]`:
+To move around in the formula bar, you can use the `[` command to move left, and the `]` command to move right.
+I am not set on this particular keymap, so if you have any suggestions for this command, please let me know.
+The struggle is how to differentiate it from the hjkl commands.
+I though to use control h and control l, but I personally have these mapped to something else on the system level, and I thought many others would have similar mappings.
+So I am open to suggestions, and am also looking to implement configuration, so that the user can change their keymaps.

 ### Insert `i`:
-Use this command to edit the formula of the currently selected cell.
-This will place the cursor at the beginning of the formula.
-Then to go back to the command line, press `esc`.
+To enter insert mode, press `i`.
+This will place the insert cursor on the left side of the box cursor that is displayed in the formula bar.

-### Apped `a`:
+### Append `a`:
-Similar to the insert command, except it will place the cursor at the end of the formula
+Another way to enter insert mode is by using the `a` command.
+The difference is that this will place the insert cursor on the right side of the box cursor.

 ### Replace currently selected cell's formula `c`:
 Similar to a and i commands, except it clears the formula, so that you can replace it with a new one.